 The portal supports and stores non-synonymous mutations, DNA copy-number data (putative, discrete values per gene, e.g. "deeply deleted" or "amplified", as well as log2 or linear copy number data), mRNA and microRNA expression data, protein-level and phosphoprotein level data (RPPA or mass spectrometry based), DNA methylation data, and de-identified clinical data.
 For a complete breakdown of available data types per cancer study go to the Data Sets Page.
 Note that for many studies, only somatic mutation data and limited clinical data are available.
 For TCGA studies, the other data types are also available.
 Germline mutations are supported by cBioPortal, but are, with a few exceptions, not available in the public instance.

-The TCGA provisional datasets are imported directly from the original TCGA Data Coordinating Center via the Broad Firehose.
+The TCGA firehose legacy datasets are imported directly from the original TCGA Data Coordinating Center via the Broad Firehose.

 We are also actively curating datasets from the literature.
 Studies from the literature were curated from the data published with the manuscripts.
 We sometimes reach out to the investigators to acquire additional data, such as clinical attributes.
 All mutation calls (in VCF or MAF format) are processed through an internal pipeline to annotate the variant effects in a consistent way across studies.
 Please contact us to suggest additional public datasets to curate or view the list of studies suggested for curation in our Datahub on Github.

 We support and test on the following web browsers: Safari, Google Chrome, Firefox 3.0 and above, as well as Internet Explorer 11.0 and above.
 If you notice any incompatibilities, please let us know.

 Cerami et al. The cBio Cancer Genomics Portal: An Open Platform for Exploring Multidimensional Cancer Genomics Data.
 Cancer Discovery.
 May 2012 2; 401.
 PubMed.